Skip to main content

 What Causes Epigastric Hernias?

-A hernia is when part of the intestine bulges through the muscle wall that's supposed to hold it in place.
-With an epigastric hernia, the opening is near the center of the abdomen (belly), between the bottom of the breastbone (sternum) and the belly button.
-This area is called the epigastrium.
+An epigastric hernia is when a small piece of fat bulges through the muscle wall that's supposed to hold it in place.
+The opening is near the center of the abdomen (belly), between the bottom of the breastbone (sternum) and the belly button.
+This area is called the epigastrium (ep-ih-GASS-tree-em).

 Epigastric hernias happen because of problems where the abdominal muscles on both sides come together.
-This lets fatty tissue push through the muscles, causing pain and a small lump.
+This lets fatty tissue push through the muscles, causing a small lump that can be painful at times, or cause no symptoms at all.

-Babies can be born with this problem, or it can happen later because of weakness in the surrounding muscles or strain on the abdominal wall.
+Babies can be born with this problem, or it can happen later.
+Most epigastric hernias happen in males.

 What Are the Signs & Symptoms of Epigastric Hernias?

-Most epigastric hernias don't cause symptoms.
+Epigastric hernias usually don't cause symptoms.
 When they do, a child might have:

 • a small bump or swelling above the belly button